Free tool

 Publishing the draft without reading it

-AI review assistants are trained on patterns — they don't know that the reviewer's name is actually the name of a fired employee, or that the "issue with the roof" is currently in litigation.
+AI review assistants are trained on patterns — they don't know that the "issue with the roof" is currently in litigation.
 Always read before you publish.

 Using the same response structure every time

 If every response starts with "Thank you for taking the time to share your feedback", Google and readers alike will notice.
-The AI gives you a draft — vary the opening across responses.
+Vary the opening across responses.

 Offering compensation in the public response